kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   my roommate for three years, who was at the time crashing on the couch of another person who was our mutual friend.
 I knew no one there, but I determined that I would make friends and set up a network there.
-In ten days of having moved there, I started my first job at 9.25 dollars an hour, as a camera technician for film and video cameras, on a student visa.
+In ten days of having moved there, I started my first job at 9.25 dollars an hour, as a camera technician for film and video cameras, on a student visa (I also doubled it within a year).
 I was hired because I was the only one they said who knew how to thread a specific film camera, the one of 14.5 frame specificity.
 - A camera guy once told me what a Physics professor in high school once told me; sometimes you need to take a step back to take a step forward.
 My Physics professor explained kinetic energy and the Law of Thermodynamics to us this way.